 The previous Action plan for the integration of beneficiaries of international protection, which covered the period from 2017-2019, foresaw the adoption of a relocation plan once a year to monitor the integration of persons granted international protection based on their needs.
 However, this was never applied in practice.
-As the Integration Action Plan expired at the end of 2019, a new one was still under development in 2020, although it was planned that it would cover the period from 2020 to 2022.
-By the end of 2020, the new Action Plan was still not adopted.
-According to the Ombudswoman, the new Action Plan is being drafted and is expected to be adopted in 2021.
+As the Integration Action Plan expired at the end of 2019, a new one was still under development in 2021, although it was planned that it would cover the period from 2020 to 2022.
+By the end of 2021, the new Action Plan was still not adopted.

 In October 2020, the Office for Human Rights and the Rights of National Minorities of the Government of the Republic of Croatia held its first meeting of integration coordinators at the local level (within the project ‘‘INCLuDE’’) where the draft Action Plan for the integration of persons granted international protection for year 2021-2023 was presented, emphasising the importance of including as many local and regional self-government units as possible.